Climate Change, Firm Performance, and Investor Surprises

 Date Written: May 21, 2019

-In this study, we link records of firrm performance, forecasts of analysts, and the returns after earnings announcements to firm-specific measures of heat exposure for 4,400 firms in 57 countries from 1995 to 2017.
-We find that increasing exposure to extremely high temperatures reduces revenues and operating income.
-Moreover, the deviation in analyst estimates from actual financial performance and the earnings announcement returns become more negative when firms' heat exposure increases.
-These findings indicate that investors do not anticipate the economic repercussions of heat as a first-order physical climate risk.
+In this study, we link records of firm performance, forecasts of analysts, and the returns after earnings announcements to firm-specific measures of heat exposure for more than 13,000 firms in 93 countries from 1995 to 2019.
+We find that increasing exposure to extremely high temperatures reduces firms' revenues and operating income.
+Moreover, the deviation in analyst estimates from actual financial performance and the earnings announcement returns become more negative when firms’ heat exposure increases.
+These findings indicate that investors do not fully anticipate the economic repercussions of heat as a first-order physical climate risk.

 Keywords: Climate Change, Extreme Temperatures, Firm Performance, Analyst Forecast Accuracy, Investor Expectations